-Ancho Chile Potatoes are full of smoky and earthy flavors.
-Somewhat reminiscent of Spanish Patatas Bravas, they’re rich, creamy and make for the perfect side dish.Have you ever figured out the perfect two people to set up?
+Ancho Chile Potatoes are roasted to perfection and full of smoky and earthy flavors.
+Somewhat reminiscent of Spanish Patatas Bravas, they’re rich, creamy and make for a fantastic side dish.

-What’s in this Roasted Ancho Chile Potatoes recipe?
+What’s in this recipe?

 - olive oil